 How Building Owners Can Benefit from Inspection, Testing, and Preventive Maintenance Programs

-Mechanical Systems
+Mechanical Systems Preventive Maintenance

-Planned maintenance will reduce a system’s energy consumption and extend its useful life.
+Planned preventive maintenance will reduce a system’s energy consumption and extend its useful life.
 Well-maintained equipment also improves indoor air quality and comfort.
 When you are proactive with your system, you will benefit from reduced operating costs, higher long-term system value, and reduced downtime.
-According to the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE), the average life expectancy of a light commercial HVAC rooftop unit is 15 years.
-Lifespan decreases significantly if proper preventive maintenance is not performed.

 All HVAC equipment requires periodic cleaning, inspection, testing, and preventive maintenance.
 Many building owners perform breakdown repairs only.
 This can result in increased operating costs, inefficiency, and premature failure of components, or entire system failure.
 The reliability of the equipment becomes questionable.
+Having an annual inspection will help identify potential issues before a major repair or failure of a system occurs.

-Perhaps the most visible benefit is long-term cost savings.
-Proactive planned maintenance has been proven more cost-effective than “reactive” maintenance.
+Perhaps the most visible benefit of regular inspection, testing, and preventive maintenance is the long-term cost savings.
+Proactive planned maintenance is proven to be more cost-effective than “reactive” maintenance.
 Reactive maintenance can cause damage to the system and end up costing more for repairs – or worse, entire system replacement.
-Building owners can also eliminate deferred maintenance and control costs, and greatly reduce the “surprise” expense for repairs.
-Planned maintenance offers building owners a known annual cost and the peace of mind that comes with expert help.

 Inspection, Testing, and Maintenance of Fire Protection Systems